1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     For cleaning the nozzle and getting rid of excessive filament during the printing process or right before printing starts as the extruder is heating up, just use a long and thin wooden stick like a skewer.
 A wooden toothpick also works fine - just make sure you don't burn yourself as it may be a bit short.

-??? note "Changing the Nozzle"
+??? example "Changing the Nozzle"

     - If you just want to change the nozzle, take off the silicone sock of the heater block, then **heat up the extruder first** and pull back the filament a bit once it's warm enough.
 Once the extruder heated up, *turn off the printer* and unplug it from the power outlet!
 Then grab the heater block with a pair of pliers to hold it in place and screw out the nozzle carefully.
 Use a sufficient tool for the nozzle, don't use a pair of pliers.
     - For installing the new nozzle, screw it in and turn it back about half a rotation once you feel it hits the hotend.
 Then heat up the extruder again and tighten up the nozzle.